watchmeexplode5/lclone-crop-aio/README.md

 ## Config Files
 <br/>
 config.yaml:
 This is the config file which crop will reference for uploading.
 You can edit as needed.
 You can pass other rclone commands within crop on a drive basis or a global basis.
-Here is an example of bwlimit on global_move:
+Here is an example of some commands applying to global_move:

 ```
-global_move: '--bwlimit "01:00","45M" "08:00","30M" "16:00","30M"'
+global_params:
+    default:
+      move:
+        - '--bwlimit=01:00,45M 08:00,30M 16:00,30M'
+        - '--order-by=modtime,ascending'
+        - '--transfers=8'
+        - '--delete-empty-src-dirs'
 ```

 Please refer to the official [crop](https://github.com/l3uddz/crop) documentation for additional information on how to configure crop (such as sync settings).